Entra ID – Deep Dive – Entra ID Authentication – Part 3

 • Resource Server

 The client is an application that needs to access some data.
 Within the protocol it’s important to divide applications into a few different buckets, because the protocol supports them in different ways as I’ll cover in a bit.
 The standard breaks them into three buckets: web applications, browser-based applications, and native applications.
-I’m going to keep it simple and break it into two which include web applications and non-web applications.
+I’m going to keep it simple and consolidate those three buckets into two which will be web applications and non-web applications.

 Clients can be either public clients (non-web apps) or confidential clients (web apps).
 Confidential clients have some type of credential they use to authenticate themselves to the authorization server where as public clients do not (because their code runs on the user’s machine so there is no way to secure the credential).
 Clients must register with the authorization server either through dynamic registration (which Entra ID does not support today) or through some other type of process.
 Registration, at a minimum, will include providing the authorization server with a redirectUri, which grant types it will use, and whether it’s a public or confidential client.
-The client is then issued a unique identifier called a client_id and optionally a client_secrete if a confidential client.
+The client is then issued a unique identifier called a client_id and optionally a client_secret if a confidential client.
 We’ll see an example of how Entra does it later on this series.
 Examples of clients could be applications you develop, third-party applications you integrate with, or Microsoft-native applications like Microsoft Teams.

 The resource owner is the user or organization that owns the data the client wants to access and is the entity that is capable of granting access to that data through a consent process.
 Consent is a major focus in OAuth since it relies on delegation of a specific scope of access to the data.
 Consent is the process of the resource owner approving that delegation.
-Resource owners in the Entra ID world are going to be business units whose employees are represented as user objects in the tenant.
+Resource owners in the Entra ID world are going the enterprise at the top layer, business units underneath that layer, and finally its employees which are represented by user objects in Entra.
+Consent will either be granted for all users within the tenant by an administrator or by individual users to data they have permissions over.

 The authorization server is the role that glues all other roles together.
-This is the server that will authenticate the user (OAuth doesn’t care how), get the user’s consent for the client to access the data, and issues an access token to the client.
+This is the server authenticates the user (OAuth doesn’t care how), gets the user’s consent for the client to access the data, and issues an access token to the client.
 Entra ID fulfills this role in the Microsoft cloud world.

 The resource server hosts the resource owner’s data.
 It will consume the access token obtained by the client from the authorization server and allow or deny access to the data.
 Resource servers in the Microsoft world could be your custom built application or the Microsoft Graph API.